jamieisonline/SSCTicketGen/README.md

 ---

-### Alternatively, run the installer bat file
+### Alternatively, run the installer script file

    - Need git installed to clone the repo
-   - Open the `installer` folder in your SSCTicketGen project directory.
+   - Open the `installer` folder on the SSCTicketGen github page and download the script.
    - Run the batch file `sscticketgen-autoinstall.bat`.

    **Follow the Prompts**